-244. Transport index (TI) assigned to a package, overpack or freight container, or to unpackaged LSA-I, SCO-I or SCO-III, shall mean a number that is used to provide control over radiation exposure.
+244. Transport index (TI) assigned to a package, overpack or freight container, or to unpackaged LSA-I or SCO-I, shall mean a number that is used to provide control over radiation exposure.

 Unirradiated thorium

 245. Unirradiated thorium shall mean thorium containing not more than 10^{-7} g of uranium-233 per gram of thorium-232.